mxayon/elephantsintheroom/README.md

 ### Existing Features
 Utilizing RESTful routes
-Using Mongoose to create two databases (articles and tag words) and a joint table to to join them.
+Using Mongoose to create two databases (articles and tag words) and a join table to join them.
 Using Ajax request and assigning event listeners Single page app that uses jquery and handlebars templating to load more articles Add and delete articles from the Elephants database of articles.
 Show articles by "tagword" category.
 Full Crud on Both databases.
-Joint table can index and create.
+Join table can index and create.
-Easy management of articles and and tagwords through joint table.
+Easy management of articles and and tagwords through join table.

 #### Planned Features
 Elephants high hopes is to have a "restore faith in humanity button" based on a compassionScale hard coded in an articles schema.